 Many websites and travel blogs claim that Government does not allow visitors in the fort after dark because of paranormal activities but this is not the case.
 In fact, in all properties under the Archaeological Survey of India (ASI), the entry is prohibited after dark by law.

 Yes, it is not allowed to enter Bhangarh Fort after dark.

 But many take it as a challenge.
-But at the same time if local legends are to believed, the Bhangarh Fort is Haunted.
-The nearest human habitation is in Gola Ka Baas village which is 2 kms away.
+But at the same time, if local legends are to believed, the Bhangarh Fort is Haunted.
+The nearest human habitation is in Gola Ka Baas village which is 2 km away.

-Elderly people in the village claim they have witnessed strange cries, screams, noises and presence of unknown in night as well as in day time.
-Thus they respect the curse and refrain from going near the fort in night time.
+Elderly people in the village claim they have witnessed strange cries, screams, noises, and presence of unknown in the night as well as in day time.
+Thus they respect the curse and refrain from going near the fort in the night time.